conscious-incompetence/conscious-incompetence.github.io/_drafts/lambda-calculus.md

 Historical sidenote: The successor, addition, and multiplication functions were simple to encode, but not all encodings are as obvious.
-Church and his students spent a long time trying to figure out how to encode the predecessor function (the function that substracts 1 from a number), which is needed to define subtraction and division.
+Church and his students spent a long time trying to figure out how to encode the predecessor function (the function that subtracts 1 from a number), which is needed to define subtraction and division.
 Finally, Church’s student Kleene went to the dentist for an operation, and as he was being anesthetized with laughing gas he had a flash of inspiration